Mexcelcloud/codealpha-gradle-build/README.md

 ## Learning Outcomes

-By completing this repository you have demonstrated:
+By completing this task demonstrated:

 - Setting up a Gradle-based Java project from scratch
 - Understanding the role of a build tool in a software delivery pipeline